tinesubic/dnd-puzzles/README.md

 #### 🜃 The Warden — *Binding*
 > *"You bind the Weave, but it answers in kind — each turn of your ring sends ripples through the others, shifting their alignment."*

 The Warden controls the **inner ring**.
-Their power is also their curse: every time they rotate their ring by one position, **1, 2, or 3 other rings are randomly shifted by 1–3 positions** in random directions.
+Their power is also their curse: every time they rotate their ring by one position, **other rings are randomly shifted by 1–3 positions** in random directions.

 The Warden is also the keeper of a cryptic riddle that hints at the solution:
 > *"The Weave broke when truth saw madness, sight became change, and the final hand chose protection over power."*

-This forces the Warden to act last and be careful — every adjustment risks unraveling the others' work.
+This forces the Warden to be careful — every adjustment risks unraveling the others' work.

 ### Interaction

 - **Rotate** by dragging on the ring area (or using mouse drag on desktop).
 Each 45° rotation advances one position.
 - **Other players' rings** are hidden — you only see a faint purple selection marker at their top position.
 The actual glyphs are revealed briefly only while channeling.
 - **Press Channel** when you believe the lock is aligned.
-All four players must press within ~2 seconds.
+All four players must press within a few seconds.
 - **Failure** scatters all rings to random positions, accompanied by a glass-cracking sound, screen shake, and a partial hint about which rule was broken.
 - **Success** locks the rings in golden light.
 The Weave is restored.